AdobeDocs/target-learn.en/help/mobile-v4/download-and-update-the-sample-app.md

 First, make sure the SDK is configured properly with your company settings for Adobe Target in Android Studio:

-* Log in to the [Adobe Mobile Services interface](https://mobilemarketing.adobe.com)
+1. Log in to the [Adobe Mobile Services interface](https://mobilemarketing.adobe.com)
-* Add a new app (if not already done)
+2. Add a new app (if not already done)
+3. Add your Target Client Code (you can find it in the Target interface under Setup > Implementation > Edit Settings (next to the Download at.js button)
-* Select the new app from the top left drop-down
+4. Select the new app from the top left drop-down
-* Select "Manage App Settings" (or gear icon)
+5. Select "Manage App Settings" (or gear icon)
-* Scroll to the bottom and download the Config File:
+6. Scroll to the bottom and download the Config File:

 ![Download the Config File](assets/config_file.jpg)